azakhi/GDModdingTool/README.md

-A WIP tool for Grim Dawn modding.
-While it works at the moment, use is not recommended.
-Fully parsing all required files causes usage of a lot memory, which is the very next issue in TODO list.
+A WIP tool for modding Grim Dawn with 2 main purposes:
+* Make modding, changing thousands of game files, easy and fast
+* Make it affected less, preferably none at all, by game updates (Whenever game gets an update, just run the program again.
+No need to wait for mod developer to update.)